Lexique des couches lavables - Ma Boule De Couches

 What is the difference between a TE1, TE2 and TE3?

 The TE1 is the simplest: everything is sewn together.
-The TE2 allows you to reuse the cover with several inserts.
-The TE3 adds a removable cover for faster drying.
+The TE2 allows the panty to be reused with several inserts.
+The TE3 adds a removable bassinet for faster drying.
 See our models .

 What material should I choose for washable inserts?

-Natural fibers like bamboo and modal offer exceptional absorbency.
-Coolmax ensures optimal dryness.
-Compare inserts .
+Natural fibers such as bamboo and modal They offer exceptional absorption.
+Coolmax ensures an optimal dry effect.
+Compare the inserts .

 Should washable nappies be washed before first use?

-Yes, especially for inserts made of natural fibers.
-Three washes before first use will allow them to reach maximum absorbency.
+Yes, especially for inserts made of natural materials.
+Three washes before first use allow for maximum absorption.
 See the complete guide .

 How to care for your washable nappies?

-A short 30°C cycle to rinse, then a long cotton cycle at 40–60°C with a suitable detergent.
-Avoid fabric softeners and white vinegar.
-See the complete routine .
+Short cycle at 30°C to rinse, then long cotton cycle at 40–60°C. Avoid fabric softeners and white vinegar.
+Consult the complete routine .

 What is the difference between a disposable veil and a washable veil?